0chroma/recipra/README.md

 ### Will I be able to post on a personal feed and have an algorithmic timeline, like on other social media?

 No, though you'll be able to provide a small profile.
 Have you ever had a mutual on twitter that you've wanted to talk to, but never knew how to start the conversation?
-This is exactly the type of scenario Recipra tries to avoid.
+This is exactly the type of scenario Haven tries to avoid.
 Social media that acts on the level of the individual often makes us feel more distant from others and pedestalizes a select few.
 By putting the focus on communities, it puts less pressure on the individual and makes meeting new people less daunting.
 It also allows someone's success to bring everyone in the group up together, where an individualized approach would lead to a select few snowballing their platform in isolation.

 Rather than providing an algorithmic feed of individual people's posts, we'd rather have people post things to a group, which encourages a community to form and encourages prosocial engagement.
 When posts spiral outside of their intended audiences, as is common with algorithmic communities, often it ends up losing it's intended context and triggers negative reactions from people misunderstanding the content.